 I also still have a bit of crust anxiety.

-The crusts I’ve made before never really turned out as well as I had home.
-Granted, this one did not get pre-baked so I can’t tell ya if it wouldn’t shrink.
-I also opted for an easy crust edge.
+The crusts I’ve made before never really turned out as well as I had hoped.
+Granted, this one did not get pre-baked so I can’t tell you if it would shrink.
+I also opted for a simple crust edge.
 I crimped the edge with a fork and left it like that.
 Easy.

-- Add a tablespoon of ice water and kneed in.
+- Add a tablespoon of ice water and knead in.
 Add more ice water, a tablespoon at a time, until all the dough sticks together and forms a ball.

 - Roll into a disk and refrigerate for 30 minutes.

 - Add some flour to your work surface and roll out the dough and transfer it to the pie pan.
 Roll the dough over the rolling pin and unroll it over the pie pan.

 - Press and mold the crust into the pie pan and then use a fork to press the edges down.